sairaghav/Google-Parser/README.md

 # Google-Parser

 This utility can be used to get search results from Google.
-The following information can be obtained using this tool:
 ### Google Search results:
 Get results for Google Web search, Image search and Video search